kamping-site/kamping/docs/documentation-guidlines.md

 Since most parameters are usually input parameters, only `[out]` and `[in,out]` has to be specified explicitly.
 Types of parameters do not have to be specified explicitly, i.e., we write `@param example [...]` instead of `@param Type const& examplet [...]`.

-Next, we can document the return value of functions using the `@return` keyword.
+We can document the return value of functions using the `@return` keyword.
 If multiple cases of return values are documented, `@return` can be used for each case to improve readability of the documentation in the code.
 They are automatically concatenated in the documentation.
+With this keyword, we finally have everything we need to obtain the minimal documentation that is required for everything in the KaMPI.ng code base (as shown in the example below).
+We say *minimal* because the documentation can be improved by using special formatting, cross-references, and many more features, which we discuss further [below](#formatting-and-references).

 ### Example of Minimal Documentation Style